aniloc111/Zero-Shot-Video-Captioning/README.md

 # Zero-Shot-Video-Captioning
-Code for the paper "Learning to Compose Topic-Aware Mixture of Experts for Zero-Shot Video Captioning"
+Code is planned to be released around Feburary 2019.